-Students who plan to major in mathematics, engineering, or the physical sciences; also strong students in the social sciences or other areas that make significant use of mathematics.
+Students who plan to major in mathematics, engineering, computer science, of the physical sciences; also strong students in the social sciences or other areas that make significant use of mathematics

 Vectors and analytic geometry in two and three dimensions.
 Functions of several variables, partial derivatives, directional derivatives, gradient, extrema.
 Multiple integrals and applications.
 Cylindrical and spherical coordinates.